-Stouffville, ON – May 4, 2023 – WOLF has been participating in a SOSA hardware working group to define module profiles for video I/O that uses a new hybrid NanoRF/optical connector.
-The current revision of the SOSA Technical Standard defines a 50 Ohm impedance connector for radio frequency applications which can also be used for digital video, however, 75 Ohm is preferred for digital video due to lower attenuation (less loss) and lower capacitance (less distortion).
+Stouffville, ON – May 4, 2023 – WOLF has been participating in a VITA working group to define module profiles for video I/O that uses a new hybrid NanoRF/optical connector.
+The current revision of the VITA Technical Standard defines a 50 Ohm impedance connector for radio frequency applications which can also be used for lower bandwidth digital video, however, 75 Ohm is preferred for higher bandwidth digital video due to lower attenuation (less loss) and lower capacitance (less distortion).

 This modification to the standard will define new dash numbers for existing slot profiles 14.6.11 and 14.6.13, to specify the details for the new connectors as well as supported video formats and pinouts.
 The connector definition and performance requirements will also be added to VITA 65.1 and VITA 67.3, to ensure interoperability between suppliers.